Simultaneous Learning of Static and Dynamic Charges: Results and discussion

 So far, all models were trained utilizing the physically motivated Coulomb interaction of \cref{eq:physical_lr_en}.
 To investigate if a more expressive but less physically interpretable model utilizing \cref{eq:lr_energy_lorem} may perform even better, we also trained models with the LOREM formulation.
 As can be seen in \cref{fig:error_bars}, this modification improves performance on all targets with a particularly strong improvement in bulk potential energy errors.
 The parity plot (similar to \cref{fig:scatter_plots_apt}) for the LOREM models are presented in the supporting information (Figure S2), showing qualitative agreement with the physical models and mirroring the need for a location dependent coupling parameter to achieve good BEC accuracy on cluster and bulk structures.
 However, as shown in Figure S3, the local screening values $\gamma_i$ predicted by the LOREM models are no longer physically interpretable due to the learnable mapping $f_\theta$.

 Finally, we assess the behavior of the different physical models in predicting infrared spectra from molecular dynamics simulations.
-Computational details are provided in method \cref{sec:meth-IR}. \Cref{fig:dielectric_spectrum} shows the imaginary part of the complex susceptibility for periodic bulk water at $T = \SI{300}{\kelvin}$ (panel A) and for the cage (panel B) and book (panel C) configurations of water hexamer clusters at $T = \SI{10}{\kelvin}$.
-We note that simulations neglect nuclear quantum effects, and should only be compared with experiments at a qualitative level, even though error cancellation with the softening of the OH bond that is typical of GGA functionals leads to excellent accuracy for the bulk water spectrum.
-Across all models and systems, the intramolecular OH-stretch band at approximately $\SI{100}{\tera\hertz}$ and the OH-bend band near $\SI{50}{\tera\hertz}$ are clearly reproduced.
-At lower frequencies, bulk water exhibits intermolecular and collective librational ($\SI{20}{\tera\hertz}$) and translational ($\sim \SI{5}{\tera\hertz}$) modes.
-As these bands arise from collective molecular motions, they differ substantially in the hexamer spectra.
-For instance, the book and cage configurations show distinct peak intensities around $\SI{30}{\tera\hertz}$.
-Since these spectral features have been discussed extensively elsewhere \cite{carlson20a,perez12a,wang_ir_2013}, we focus here on differences between the models.
+Computational details are provided in method \cref{sec:meth-IR}. \Cref{fig:dielectric_spectrum} shows the imaginary part of the complex susceptibility for periodic bulk water at $T = \SI{300}{\kelvin}$ and for the cage and book configurations of water hexamer clusters at $T = \SI{10}{\kelvin}$.
+The spectra are organized into two columns: the left column (panels A, C, E) shows the OH-bending mode around $\sim \SI{50}{\tera\hertz}$, while the right column (panels B, D, F) shows the OH-stretching mode around $\sim \SI{100}{\tera\hertz}$.
+We note that nuclear quantum effects are neglected, so comparison with experiment is qualitative, although error cancellation in GGA functionals yields reasonable agreement for bulk water.
+To contextualize the sensitivity of spectra dynamics in the prediction of BECs, we also provide results for an analysis based on constant scalar charges.
+To this end, we calculate the average diagonal component of the BECs per element and assign this charge to all O and H atoms for the analysis of the entire trajectory.
+The results of this procedure are given by the purple lines in \cref{fig:dielectric_spectrum}.